benjithaimmortal/monjiredes/_posts/2020-05-16-jam-that-sucker.md

 I strongly encourage you to hit F12 and take a look at all the crazy things a simple blog like this needs to load and give to every browser that visits.
 Search engine meta, styles, JS libraries to make things scroll smoothly... on a standard hosted site it will all load again on every click.
 Storing it properly and only loading *new* things adds serious speed.
 I'm talking [blazingly](https://www.shopflamingo.com), [ludicrously](https://ca.braun.com/en-ca) [fast](https://airbnb.io/).

 So that's **JAM-stack**, and it's going to separate you from your competition.
 All you need is [the right developer]({% link contact.html %}).
 And save all of the hosting costs!
-That money is much better spent on web consultancy, or invested in the development of the site itself.
+That hosting money is much better spent on web consultancy, or invested in the development of the site itself.

 After that it's 100% yours.
 You can build out additional pages to your needs, and fill it up with content that will directly attract your clientele.
 You can even sell products.
 All without that monthly hosting fee.